guilhermeollopes/dlacolor/README.md

 * **test:** To do a quick test to see if the LEDs are working, use the test, it turns on the 3 LEDs one at a time.
 Example:

        led1.test();
-## Using the ViCo palette
+## ViCo Colors List (Vivid Colors)
-The DLAColor library uses in the setName definition method, the ViCo color palette (Vivid Color), which is a palette of colors that have vivid colors, which work perfectly in an LED or RGB lamp.
-Using this palette helps to avoid having colors that won't work.
+The DLAColor library uses in the setName definition method, the ViCo color list (Vivid Color), which is a palette of colors that have vivid colors, which work perfectly in an LED or RGB lamp.
+Using this palette helps to avoid having colors that won't work, or will give an unexpected result.
-We use the palette is modified to suit the library, this way it is already possible to define the color of the LED, in the file itself, because of this the file is named ViCoM (Vivid Color Modified).

 ## Color Table

 ID | Nome | R | G | B | ViCo